IIIF/api/source/api/auth/1.0/implementation.md

 }
 ```

 However, the 302 status code will never be seen by client script interacting with the XmlHttpRequest API.
 By design, this is transparent to the XHR object in browsers for security reasons, and the response will report only the final HTTP 200 status code of the degraded image.
-Whether this is signficant for a client depends on the approach it takes to the user interface.
+Whether this is significant for a client depends on the approach it takes to the user interface.

 ### 5.1 User Interface Patterns
 {: #user-interface-patterns}